Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Parrots Like Cantaloupe?

 Parrots love dozens of delicious veggies and fruits.
-They particularly like melon because it is soft, easy to tear, and has excellent flavor.
+They particularly like melon because it is soft, easy to tear, and flavorful.
 They will indulge in this fleshy fruit, gladly tearing it into bits of deliciousness.

-Every part of the cantaloupe is edible for your parrot, including the seeds.
+Every part of the cantaloupe, including the seeds, is edible for your parrot.
 They will gladly pluck away at the contents, getting messy in the process.

 Granted, every parrot will be different.
-Some picky parrots might not enjoy the taste at all—giving it up for snacks that better spark their palate.
-All you can do is offer it up to see if they take an interest.
+Some picky parrots might not enjoy the taste, giving it up for snacks that better spark their palate.
+All you can do is offer it up to see if they are interested.

 Benefits & Concerns of Cantaloupe for Parrots

 Cantaloupe is packed with nutrients your bird needs to stay happy and healthy.
-These fruits are loaded with potassium, vitamin C, and vitamin B6.
+These fruits are loaded with potassium, vitamins C and B6.
 It provides a kick of hydration, too.

 These nutrients boost immunity, strengthen the body, and aid in digestion.
 You can bet that each bite of cantaloupe will work wonders for your bird’s system.